dyne/lua-paillier/README.md

 - Copyright (C) 2016 MIRACL UK Ltd
 - Copyright (C) 2019 The Apache Software Foundation

-Special thanks to Thomas Fuerstner for the encouragement to dive into multi-party computation.
+Special thanks to Thomas Fuerstner.

 ## Licensing

-Lua Multi Party is free software distributed under the terms of the MIT license reproduced here.
+Lua Paillier is free software distributed under the terms of the MIT license reproduced here.
 Lua Multi Party may be used for any purpose, including commercial purposes, at absolutely no cost.